typelevel/typelevel.github.com/collections/_posts/2022-09-17-typelevel-native.md

 Besides that, here is a brain-dump of project ideas and existing projects that would love contributors.
 I am happy to help folks get started on any of these, or ideas of your own!

-* Creating example applications, templates, and tutorials.
+* Creating example applications, templates, and tutorials:
-  - If you are lacking inspiration, try cross-building existing examples such as [fs2-chat], [kitteh-redis], [Jobby].
+  - If you are short on inspiration, try cross-building existing examples such as [fs2-chat], [kitteh-redis], [Jobby].
   - Spread the word: [you-forgot-a-percentage-sign-or-a-colon].

 * Cross-building existing libraries and developing new, Typelevel-stack ones: